 But, as she got a little older I buckled down and really focused on a couple of tips and tricks that finally got her going in the right direction.

 And it all started with getting her involved in the entire process.

 So if you have a picky eater of your own, follow these three tips and turn them into a veggie-eating machine.

-1. Let Them Pick The Recipe
+1. Let The Picky Eater Chose The Recipe

 As I mentioned, my entire strategy of getting my picky eater to eat more veggies with my daughter revolved around getting her involved with the meal-planning, from beginning to end.
 And that all starts out with picking out the recipe.